Level 1 Lesson 18.1 – When Does the Movie Start?

 我们星期几不上汉语课?

-what day of the week we don't have Chinese class - tā jǐhào huí Měiguó
+Which day of the week do we not have Chinese class? - tā jǐhào huí Měiguó

 他几号回美国?

-what day (of the month) (does) he return America - nǐ jǐyuè kāishǐ xué Hànyǔ
+What day of the month does he return to the US? - nǐ jǐyuè kāishǐ xué Hànyǔ

 你几月开始学汉语?

-which month do you start to learn Chinese - wǒmen nǎnián qù Shànghǎi lǚyóu
+Which month do you start learning Chinese? - wǒmen nǎnián qù Shànghǎi lǚyóu

 我们哪年去上海旅游?